deokudev/speedetail-homepage/src/app/start-guide/how-to-write-markdown-notes/page.md

 {% /snippet %}

-In Inkdrop, these examples are rendered like the following:
+In Speedetail, these examples are rendered like the following:

 ![GFM example](/images/what-is-markdown_gfm-example.png)

 It looks powerful yet simple, right?
-Inkdrop supports GFM, ensuring that your notes can be as technical, detailed, and intricate as needed.
+Speedetail supports GFM, ensuring that your notes can be as technical, detailed, and intricate as needed.
 This makes it perfect for jotting down everything from code snippets and algorithms to complex mathematical theories and flowcharts.

 ## Create your first note